Lifestyle

 “Those who want to have children should consider adoption.
 Those who yearn for their own blood and want a large family could consider adopting one child along with having a biological child.
 In case you choose to have a biological child, thoughtfully consider the environment you are bringing them into as well as the increased load you will be adding to this planet.
 I don’t think that humans are bad, it’s just that to live and make a living, there will always be a fair amount of wastage and burden on the environment as a natural consequence.
 For instance, most of us need to be based in the cities because that is where the jobs are.
 More housing, transportation, entertainment options and so on need to come up to cater to this growing population.
 But along with that comes pollution, overcrowding, shortage of seats in good schools, stress and other lifestyle diseases.
 We need to find solutions to help us live responsibly before we continue to further strain our already overburdened surroundings.”

-“The idea of not having a biological child probably took seed in my mid-teens.
+“The idea of not having a biological child probably took root in my mid-teens.
 My mother had mentioned adoption at one point, and it got me thinking.
 I had always questioned the concept of only being able to love a child who is biologically yours.
 I’m happy with my decision; nothing has really changed since I started thinking about it over two decades ago.
 If I were to adopt a child, I guess one of the lessons I would like to pass on is to have compassion and kindness for all living beings and this planet.
 These are underrated qualities.
 Be curious and question the norm, don’t just do what is expected of you.
-And I would convey that all kinds of families are okay — kids or no kids, pets or no pets, an old aunt or your house help making up your family.
+And I would convey that all kinds of families are okay — kids or no kids, pets or no pets, an old aunt or your house help make up your family.
 Families come in all shapes and sizes.
 There are many examples of alternate relationships and family structures, and there’s no one size that fits all!
-I did a piece on polyamory earlier this year, and part of the learning was hearing about polyamorous communities where a person having multiple parallel relationships chooses to live and take care of kids together with their different partners.
+I did a piece on polyamory earlier this year, and part of the learning was hearing about polyamorous communities where a person with multiple partners chooses to live and take care of children together with different partners.
 A bit like an extended or joint family.
 There are so many ways to structure a family, it’s all about what works for you.
 Legally, I know it’s complicated, and most will likely find it difficult to live outside the culturally acceptable familial structure.”

 “Over time, I have realised that bringing kids into this world, or at least my immediate surroundings, is selfish.
 My family and friends don’t judge me for it, and I have many friends who do not have children — it’s not like my husband and I are the odd ones out.
 But I do feel a lot of people have kids because it is the expected next step in our life journey, so having the uncomfortable conversation about this is essential.
 I won’t lie, I do wonder and get nervous about how things will be when I am older, but I don’t think it’s fair to expect your kids to be your nannies when you get to that stage.
 Some won’t mind, but some definitely will!”

 “Caring about the future and the environment is not optional, and I actually feel that the younger generations are much more aware and conscious than I was when I was younger.
 Learning to co-exist peacefully and respectfully is the need of the day.
 To a certain degree, I do control my consumption patterns in daily life.
-As my husband and I don’t have kids, we have the luxury of choosing to travel off season and opting for less-frequented destinations to help with the effects of overtourism.
+As my husband and I don’t have kids, we have the luxury of choosing to travel during off season and opting for less-frequented destinations to help with the effects of over-tourism.
 We make sure to do little things, like bringing our own bags and containers when we shop.
 I work from home mostly, but I structure my personal and professional commitments in a way that I don’t have to take the car out every single day.
 My husband is forgetting how to drive now because he takes cabs or the metro when he needs to go out.
 When I was working at an office until two years ago, I commuted by metro.
 I have brought down my personal shopping drastically and am quite okay with being seen in the same outfits.
-My husband and I adopted two rescue dogs a few years ago, and I am a strong advocate of animal adoption rather than buying or encouraging breeders.
+My husband and I adopted two rescue dogs a few years ago, and I am a strong advocate of animal adoption rather than buying breeds.
 Our parents and grandparents were champions of upcycling and recycling, and most of us are realising that now.
 They are the original heroes!”

 “I’ve seen both my niece and nephew, as well as several kids of friends and acquaintances, develop respiratory issues and lifestyle diseases at a very young age.
 I am also seeing more of my friends with kids looking to move out of Delhi or out of the country to give their children a better quality of life.
 I am really no one to give anyone advice, this is simply my choice and a discussion that shouldn’t scare people or make them feel like they are being attacked.
 It is simply a reality of the times we are living in.”

-Karishma Sehgal/Fashion Designer and Blogger
+Fashion Designer and Blogger

 “Before starting this blog, I spent a couple of months studying sustainable fashion, both as a consumer and creator.
 I referred to multiple blogs such as Unwrinkling, Tolly Dolly Posh and Adimay, listened to highly informative podcasts like Wardrobe Crisis by Clare Press and read several books on upcycling, climate change and craftivism.
 Armed with this knowledge, I decided to create a space that educates as well as teaches people hands-on techniques to practise slow fashion.
-Once I had decided to make conscious fashion choices, I realised there was a dearth of information and inspiration coming out of India, despite the fact that ours is a country with a rich history of recycling, upcyling and jugaad.
+Once I had decided to make conscious fashion choices, I realised there was a dearth of information and inspiration coming out of India, despite the fact that ours is a country with a rich history of recycling, upcycling and jugaad.
 That’s what led me to start thebaksaproject.in.”

 “The word ‘baksa’ symbolises my personal and familial history — and the importance of valuing it.
 My baksa, right now, contains a lot of my mother’s and grandmother’s belongings that they deemed unusable — old saris, suits, tablecloths, hand-embroidered bedcovers, cushion covers, etc. I come from a family of collectors (read hoarders) and for that, I consider myself incredibly lucky.
 The oldest material in my baksa is my great-grandmother’s 50-year-old Banarasi brocade sari.
 Over the years, the sari has lost its sheen, but its beauty remains intact.”

 “I want my online journal to be an inclusive space for people to learn about sustainable fashion; it is not prohibitive in terms of style or access.
 For the longest time, I had the preconceived idea that ethical fashion was not for me.
-On researching about it, I learned that sustainability also meant reusing and repurposing what I already owned.
+On researching it, I learned that sustainability also meant reusing and repurposing what I already owned.
 Once I had that understanding, everything else slowly fell into place.
 You can embrace your personal style sustainably, without burning a hole in your pocket.
 On my blog, I try my best to cover the topics that young people who are learning about sustainable fashion struggle with.”

 “One of my first projects was upcyling a 44-year-old Pochampally silk ikat sari that was handed down to my grandmother from her mother.
 It had been lying in a baksa for almost 33 years.
 The challenge was to repurpose the sari without damaging the fabric and make sure it holds and lasts.
 I work with an excellent tailor who gave the fabric a solid backing and helped me turn it into a gorgeous peplum blazer.
 The piece is so well constructed that it can stay in my family for many generations to come.
 I saved the leftover fabric for my future upcycling projects.
 I don’t let anything go to waste.”